n0noob/notes/Modern_Java_In_Action_Notes.md

 ## Chapter 1: Fundamentals

-### Java 8, 9, 10 and 11: what's happpening?
+### Java 8, 9, 10 and 11: what's happening?

 #### Programming concepts that drove design of java 8
 * **Stream processing**:
   * A stream is a sequence of data items that are conceptually produced one at a time.
   * Stream can perform many operations on each item parallelly leveraging multiple processor cores.
-* **Passing code to methods with behaviour parameterization**:
+* **Passing code to methods with behavior parameterization**:
   * This concept is formally called *behavior parameterization*.
   * Streams API is built on the idea of passing code to parameterize the behavior of its operations.
 * **Parallelism and shared mutable data**:
-  * This concept states that the behaviour provided *must be safe to execute concurrently* on different pieces of input.
+  * This concept states that the behavior provided *must be safe to execute concurrently* on different pieces of input.
   * Function being passed as parameter must not access shared mutable data to do its job.
   * Although, this rule can be overridden using *synchronized* keyword, it will force code to execute sequentially.